Cyan4973/xxHash/README.md

                             Setting it to 0 forces big-endian.
 - `XXH_FORCE_NATIVE_FORMAT` : on big-endian systems : use native number representation.
                               Breaks consistency with little-endian results.
+- `XXH_PRIVATE_API` : same impact as `XXH_INLINE_ALL`.
+                      Name underlines that symbols will not be published on library public interface.
 - `XXH_NAMESPACE` : prefix all symbols with the value of `XXH_NAMESPACE`.
                     Useful to evade symbol naming collisions,
                     in case of multiple inclusions of xxHash source code.